 - The mudra is a natural remedy for stress and anxiety.

 - It is a useful mudra for entering into a meditative state.

-The anjali mudra or prayer geasture is without doubt the most important hand gesure in the world.
+The anjali mudra or prayer gesture is without doubt the most important hand gestures in the world.

 It has been used for centuries.
 And we all know how important it is in various religions.